RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

 Making sure a question has an answer
 ------------------------------------

 As discussed in :doc:`availability`, when a question is asked, the answer may be "don't know" or "don't understand" or "this isn't settled yet".
-Contracts relying on Realitio for information need to be designed to take account of this possibility.
+Contracts relying on Reality.eth for information need to be designed to take account of this possibility.

-After settlement Realitio will preserve information about the ``content_hash``, ``arbitrator``, ``timeout``, ``finalization_ts`` (finalization timestamp) and highest-posted ``bond``.
+After settlement Reality.eth will preserve information about the ``content_hash``, ``arbitrator``, ``timeout``, ``finalization_ts`` (finalization timestamp) and highest-posted ``bond``.
 Contracts can either check this information directly or pass their requirements to ``getFinalAnswerIfMatches()``.